Ocean Carbon Sensing

 The Problem

 The existing global carbon observation network provides the foundation of carbon chemistry measurements to quantify and characterise ocean acidification, air sea CO2 flux and deep ocean carbon inventories.
 This has traditionally been done by repeat hydrographic surveys, time-series stations, and ship-based underway surface observations in the open ocean and coastal waters, but new sensing technologies show promise to enable some measurements to be done by autonomous sensor platforms.
-Additionally, Carbon Capture and Sequestration (CCS) has been proposed to reduce the impact of the increasing atmospheric CO2 levels, but this will need accurate monitoring to ensure the integrity of the storage structure and measure the impact of a potential leak on the carbon chemistry system.
+Additionally, methods to reduce the impact of the increasing atmospheric CO2 levels, such as marine-based Carbon Capture and Sequestration (CCS) and Ocean Alkalinity Enhancement (OAE), will require monitoring to ensure the integrity of the storage structure and monitor impacts on the carbon chemistry system.

 Our solution